meilisearch/specifications/text/0118-search-api.md

 - Type: Integer
 - Required: False

 Returns the estimated number of candidates for the search query.
-This field is returned only when `limit` or/and `offset` was used as a query parameter.
+This field is returned only when `limit` or/and `offset` are used as a query parameter.

 See [explaination](#3181-numbered-pagination) on the different paginations.